Even though I have used the word 'best' in this page title, I don't think there is a best safari camera!

 We have narrowed the best safari camera choices down to the above bodies so your selection should now be much easier to make!

-For a more comprehensive guide on how to choose a camera, check out Jen Reviews.
+For a more comprehensive guide to choosing a camera, check out Jen Reviews.

 It has been said that your choice of Lens is more important than the camera body as the glass is what provides the image quality.

 That may have been true before the game-changing D800 and D500 bodies were launched!
 Now the camera body is as important as the lens, especially if you will be shooting under low-light conditions such as dawn, dusk and after sunset as these are the times when most action happens.

 For low-light shooting we have found both the D800, D7100/D7200 and D500 bodies to be superb.
 If you are going to be photographing before sunrise and after sunset either of these bodies would be ideal choices for our best safari camera!